-Only Colgate students can enroll in the for-credit course, but anyone can participate—at any level—in the not-for-credit program.
-The Living Writers community is made up mostly of Colgate alumni, parents, faculty, staff, and residents of the village of Hamilton.
+Only Colgate students can enroll in our on-campus course, ENGL 360, but anyone can participate—at any level—in this not-for-credit program.
+The Living Writers community is made up of 6,000+ people, most of them Colgate alumni, parents, faculty, staff, and residents of the village of Hamilton.

 It’s easy!
 Pick one or more books from our list and start reading.
 Listen to our three-question podcast with the author, then check out some of the background reading we’ve compiled for you.
 Join Colgate faculty and others for a Zoom book discussion, then join us again—in person or via Zoom—for the author’s appearance on campus.